roadrunner-server/roadrunner-docs/docs/en/plugins/config.md

-# Configuration and environment variables parser

-The `config` plugin parses the configurations of other plugins and uses flags to locate the YAML/JSON config.
-Each configuration should contain a version.
-The currently supported version is version 3.
-The version should be at the top of the configuration and should be a string:
+# Plugins — Config

+The config plugin is an essential component in RoadRunner, responsible for parsing configuration files and environment variables.
+It serves as a central hub for managing configurations for the plugins and RoadRunner server itself.

+## Configuration File Structure

+The RoadRunner configuration file should be formatted using **YAML** or **JSON**.
+Each configuration file must include a `version` at the top, indicating the format's version.
+The currently supported configuration version is **version 3**.

+> **Warning**
+> The configuration version is not synonymous with the RoadRunner (RR) version.
+The configuration version and RR version
+> have separate versioning systems.

+**Example of a YAML configuration file:**

 ```yaml
 version: '3'